Whistler Train Wreck

-Decades ago a train derailed south of Whistler.
-The cost to clean up the mess was evidently deemed too high, so seven train cars were left scattered next to the Cheakamus River.
+Decades ago a train derailed south of Whistler near what is now Function Junction.
+Seven train cars were left scattered next to the Cheakamus River.
 As it turns out, time and local effort has transformed this mess into a wonderful work of art, an extraordinary bike park, and a great place to hike.
 The Whistler Train Wreck.

-The Cheakamus River winds its way, crashing and emerald green along the length of the Whistler Train Wreck, and there are several spectacular river vantage points that shouldn't be missed.
+Cheakamus River winds its way, crashing and emerald green along the length of the Whistler Train Wreck, and there are several spectacular river vantage points that shouldn't be missed.
 The whole length of the train wreck and Cheakamus River hike is 3 kilometres (each way) and the trails go along the beautiful river as well as several, widely spaced train wrecks.
 The Whistler Train Wreck trailhead is now located in Cheakamus Crossing.
 The new bridge connecting Trash Trail and the Train Wreck Trail was finished in July.
 There are a couple very convenient places to park very near the trailhead to both the Trash Trail and the Sea to Sky Trail.

 Walk through the trees for about 100 metres and you will see and hear the Sea to Sky Highway ahead.
 You have to turn left here and follow the trail to the river where the highway overpass it.
 Continue along the trail under the overpass and continue on the trail.
 At this point you will be walking in a strip of forest about 40 metres wide with the highway to your right and the train tracks about 30 metres to your left.